Canine Flu Symptoms, Treatment and Prevention

 Using paper towels rather than cloths when wiping down hard surfaces and disinfecting clothing or wearing disposable gowns when working with the dogs is recommended.

 PreventionBecause there is no treatment for canine flu, preventing the infection through vaccination is key.
 The Nobivac Canine Flu H3N8 Vaccine is the first licensed vaccine to protect dogs against the H3N8 strain of canine influenza.
-The Canine Influenza H3N2 Vaccine is also available for the H3N2 strain of canine flu.
+A vaccine is also available for the H3N2 strain.
 If a dog is exposed to the flu, the vaccine significantly reduces the clinical signs, severity, and spread of the infection by reducing viral shedding to other dogs.

 In addition to vaccinating, a probiotic like GI Synbiotics or D.E.S Health-Gard will help prevent the flu.
 A probiotic will help by outcompeting any bad bacteria or viruses that are ingested and prevent them from causing disease.
 It also helps boost the immune system and maintain overall health.